 First Rotation: Kentucky Bars: 49.275, Arkansas Vault: 49.200

 Arkansas and Kentucky were deadlocked after the first rotation as four of five Razorback competitors scored 9.825 or higher.
-Sophomore Sydney McGlone tied her career high with a 9.900 while Shaffer tallied a 9.875.
+Junior Sydney McGlone tied her career high with a 9.900 while Shaffer tallied a 9.875.
 Seniors Braie Speed and Amanda Wellick finished just behind with a 9.850 and 9.825, respectively.

 “We had some really big vaults,” said Cook.
 “We had to take that momentum through the entire meet.
 We were very aggressive, but we saw some big routines.”

 Second Rotation: Kentucky Vault: 49.200, Arkansas Bars: 49.050

 Winning her first individual event title of the season, Wellick recorded a 9.900 on bars while Speed was just behind with a 9.875 to keep Arkansas locked in a tight battle with the Wildcats.
 A pair of freshmen in Shaffer and Sydney Laird were Arkansas’ third and fourth scorers, each with a 9.800.
 After two rotations, the Razorbacks trailed Kentucky 98.500-98.250.